Spiral order from orientationally correlated random bonds in classical XY models: Abstract

 \section{Abstract}

 We discuss the stability of ferromagnetic long-range order in three-dimensional classical $XY$ ferromagnets upon substitution of a small subset of equally oriented bonds by impurity bonds, on which the ferromagnetic exchange $J^{\,}_{\perp}>0$ is replaced by a strong antiferromagnetic coupling $J^{\,}_{\mathrm{imp}}<0$.
 In the impurity-free limit, the effective low-energy Hamiltonian is that of spin waves.
-In the presence of a single impurity bond, once the absolute value of the frustrating coupling $J^{\,}_{\mathrm{imp}}<0$ exceeds a threshold $J^{\,}_{\mathrm{c}}>0$, the ground state becomes two-fold degenerate, corresponding to either clockwise or anticlockwise canting of the spins in the vicinity of the impurity bond.
-In the presence of a finite but small concentration of impurity bonds, the effective low-energy Hamiltonian is that of Ising variables encoding the sense of rotation of the local canting around the impurities.
+In the presence of a single, sufficiently strongly frustrating impurity bond, the ground state is two-fold degenerate, corresponding to either clockwise or anticlockwise canting of the spins in the vicinity of the impurity bond.
+For a small, but finite concentration of impurity bonds, the effective low-energy Hamiltonian is that of Ising variables encoding the sense of rotation of the local canting around the impurities.
 Those degrees of freedom interact pairwise through a dipolar interaction mediated by spin waves.
-A ferromagnetic Ising ground state indicates the instability of the $XY$ ferromagnet towards a spiral state with a wave vector proportional to the concentration of impurity bonds.
-To analyze under which circumstances such a ground state arises, we study first regular arrays of impurities forming a superlattice.
-For a subclass of those, we can rigorously establish the existence of spiral order.
-For another class of superlattices, the Ising variables order ferromagnetically in planes perpendicular to the orientation of impurity bonds, but antiferromagnetically parallel to it, which results in a fan-like $XY$ ground state.
-Second, we consider the case when the equally oriented impurity bonds are randomly distributed on the three-dimensional host lattice according to a Poisson process.
-We show the phenomenon of spiral order by disorder with an ordering wave vector proportional to the dilute impurity concentration.
-The analytical predictions based on the effective dipolar Ising Hamiltonian are confirmed by Monte Carlo simulations of a slightly more general model of classical Heisenberg spins with easy-plane anisotropy.
-The latter is relevant for magnetic materials such as YBaCuFeO$_5$.
+A spatially random distribution of impurities leads to a ferromagnetic Ising ground state, which indicates the instability of the $XY$ ferromagnet towards a spiral state, with wave vector and transition temperature both proportional to the concentration of impurity bonds.
+This mechanism of ``spiral order by disorder'' is relevant for magnetic materials such as YBaCuFeO$_5$, for which our theory predicts a ratio between the spiral ordering temperature and the modulus of the spiral wavevector close to the measured ones.